apiverve/textsummarizer.Python-API/README.md

     "originalWords": 67,
     "summaryWords": 30,
     "percentDifference": 44.78,
-    "summary": "Headlines can be used to focus the reader's attention on a particular (or main) part of the article.
-A news article can include accounts of eyewitnesses to the happening event."
+    "summary": "A news article can include accounts of eyewitnesses to the happening event.
+Headlines can be used to focus the reader's attention on a particular (or main) part of the article."
-  }
+  },
+  "code": 200
 }
 ```